-- Approximately 5,547 dwelling units are located on 3,821 acres (gross)/2,883 acres (upland) - The development pattern of the Amelia Concourse region produced a residential density of 1.9 dwelling units per acre of uplands. - Based on the most recent persons per household estimates of 2.39 persons per single family home approximately 13,257 people reside in the studied region. - The development pattern is predominantly residential and land-uses are segregated, housing types are almost solely single family detached, and the single occupant auto is the only practical means of transportation. - Despite facilitating a population expansion of more than 13,000 people, the lack of unified planning efforts resulted in no (zero) provision of public recreation sites or facilities, school sites or facilities, fire stations, libraries and other similar civic facilities. - The Amelia Concourse region lacks interconnectivity between developments, resulting in heavy traffic at development entrances. - The Jobs to Housing Balance Ratio is indicative of a bedroom community that is not self-sufficient.
+- Approximately 5,547 dwelling units are located on 3,821 acres (gross)/2,883 acres (upland) - The development pattern of the Amelia Concourse region produced a residential density of 1.92 dwelling units per acre of uplands. - Based on the most recent persons per household estimates of 2.65 persons per single family home approximately 14,699.55 people reside in the studied region. - The development pattern is predominantly residential and land-uses are segregated, housing types are almost solely single family detached, and the single occupant auto is the only practical means of transportation. - Despite facilitating a population expansion of more than 14,000 people, the lack of unified planning efforts resulted in no (zero) provision of public recreation sites or facilities, school sites or facilities, fire stations, libraries and other similar civic facilities. - The Amelia Concourse region lacks interconnectivity between developments and existing neighborhoods, resulting in limited mobility options. - The Jobs to Housing Balance Ratio is indicative of a bedroom community that is not self-sufficient.